angular/angular/aio/content/guide/ssr.md

 ## Configure server-side rendering

-The `server.ts` file configures a Node.js Express server and Angular server-side rendering. `CommonEngine` is used render an Angular application.
+The `server.ts` file configures a Node.js Express server and Angular server-side rendering. `CommonEngine` is used to render an Angular application.

 <code-example path="ssr/server.ts" region="navigation-request"></code-example>